Vyral/base-template/_posts/2021-10-06-should-we-be-expecting-a-foreclosure-wave-this-fall.md

 {% include pullquote.html %}

 Now the remaining 5%, or only 80,000 nationwide, will be in **foreclosure** and will be gobbled up quickly.
-This small number will not affect the inventory in the market, hence it **will still be a strong market**.
+This small number will not affect the inventory in the market, hence **we expect the market to remain strong**.
 In Los Angeles, we still have under 2 months of inventory and under a month for Porter Ranch.